 I decided I needed a dry iron – one with no holes in the soleplate – for fusing interfacing and starching.

 I had a really hard time finding a dry iron for sale in the US.
 The only one I could find was the Continental Electric Classic Dry Iron.
-I purchased it from Amazon.
-It’s also for sale at the Vermont Country Store if you want to take your chances with it.

 Here’s the good, the bad, and the ugly:

 There are no holes in the soleplate like I wanted, and when I first plugged it in it heated up quickly.
 It gets plenty hot – in fact I found myself turning the dial down a notch – but maybe that’s just because I’m used to steam cooling things down?
 The weight is good, too.
 Not too light or too heavy.

 This iron has a significant design flaw.
 Many reviewers mentioned that the strain relief is too short, and eventually the wires in the cord break.
 I figured no big deal, since I was forewarned I’d just wrap some electrical tape around the base of the cord to improve the strain relief.